 8. Small Bites Are Better for Retention

-To make the acquired information useful and profitable for the organization, it must be repeatedly engagingly delivered via multiple channels.
+To make the acquired information useful and profitable for the organization, it must be repeatedly delivered engagingly via multiple channels.

 9. Nurtures a Learning Environment